-Antimicrobial resistance, infectious diseases, genomic sequencing, clinical microbiology, molecular microbiology, molecular diagnostics, molecular epidemiology, host-pathogen interaction, global public health
+Antimicrobial resistance, infectious diseases inequality, genomic sequencing, clinical microbiology, molecular microbiology, molecular diagnostics, molecular epidemiology, host-pathogen interaction, global public health

 Antimicrobial Resistance (AMR) is a global public health emergency.
-Drug-resistant tuberculosis including multidrug-resistant (MDR-TB) and extensively drug-resistant (XDR-TB) is the main cause of deaths related to AMR.
+Drug-resistant tuberculosis (TB) including multidrug-resistant (MDR-TB) and extensively drug-resistant (XDR-TB) is the main cause of deaths related to AMR.
 In addition, TB disproportionally affects socio-economically disadvantaged communities and individuals across the world.

-Using TB as an examplar, our research goal is to tackle AMR with a multidisciplinary, integrative approach using cutting-edge technologies such as next- and third generation whole-genome sequencing (Illumina and Oxford Nanopore).
+Using TB as an examplar, our research goal is to tackle disease inequality and AMR with a multidisciplinary, integrative approach employing cutting-edge technologies such as next- and third generation whole-genome sequencing (Illumina and Oxford Nanopore).

 Our research focuses on:

-2. Identification of the genetic basis for resistance in Mycobacterium tuberculosis for the development of diagnostics and anti-TB drugs
+2. Identification of the genetic basis for resistance in Mtb and the consequent development of diagnostics and anti-TB drugs

 Tackling tuberculosis on the frontline